acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE5 - Add an ELB and ASG.md

 - ~~The IP of the instance is hardcoded into the database ....~~ FIXED

-You can now optionally move onto STAGE6
+You can now move onto STAGE6 which is the cleanup step.